 In the case of good performance, the employee is entitled to one salary increment per year, until the maximum of the scale has been reached.
 In the case of exceptional performance and/or in exceptional circumstances, the employer may award more than one salary increment to the employee.
 The increments are awarded on the basis of performance and/or appraisal interviews, which are recorded in writing.
-In the case of poor performance, where a prior warning and opportunity for improvement have been given, or in the case of insufficient opportunity to make an appraisal due to leave of absence or incapacity for work during six months or longer, the employee will receive one salary increment per year until the maximum of the scale is reached.
+In the case of poor performance that has been pointed out to the employee, or in the case of insufficient opportunity to make an appraisal due to leave of absence or incapacity for work during six months or longer, the employer can decide not to award a salary increment.
+If there is no performance or appraisal policy, the employee will receive one salary increment per year until the maximum of the scale is reached.